deepikabg10/Leaf-Disease-Detection-Classification/readme.md

-# Project Name
+# Leaf-Disease-Detection-Classification

+> A Novel Approach for Precision Agriculture

-Welcome to the Project Name!
+Welcome to the Enhancing Plant Disease Detection through Transfer Learning with Ensemble Techniques!
 This is a brief guide on how to set up and run the project.

 ## Prerequisites